ipab-rad/tartan_forklift/README.md

 - `upload_attempts` (int): Number of attempts to upload each rosbag file to the cloud host (default: 3).
 - `mcap_path` (str): Path to the mcap CLI binary.
 Found using `which mcap` if installed.
 - `parallel_processes` (int): Number of parallel processes for compression and upload.
-- `directory_depth` (int): Depth of subdirectories to search for rosbags in the base remote directory.

 Example YAML configuration:
   ```yaml